petecarapetyan/datafundamentals/docs/about/historical/index.md

 ## Q: Since when did you acquire Front End skills?

-- Technically, I've also been doing front ends since 2000, that's just never been my "occupation" until recent years.
+- Technically, I've also been doing front ends since my first 5 user TRS-80 green screen system in 1985, that's just never been my "occupation" until recent years.
 - My first formal javascript app was in 2014
 - Since then I've probably logged 42 months of javascript apps, most of it in Google's Polymer/Lit stacks, but also some React.